aedart/athenaeum/docs/archive/next/etags/evaluator/extensions/README.md

 * `whenPasses()` _invoked if the precondition passes._
 * `whenFails()` _invoked if the precondition fails._

-The following example precondition is applicable when a `X-If-Author` header is available.
+The following hypothetical example assumes that a requested resource may have an author.
+When a `X-If-Author` header is requested, the value is matched against the resource's author field.
-If the requested "author" matches a predefined value, then the precondition passes.
+Only when the requested header value matches the resources author, the request can proceed.
+Otherwise, the request is aborted.

 ```php
 use Aedart\ETags\Preconditions\BasePrecondition;